-Let’s start with basic terminology to explain what goes on inside a scope and the eyes of the shooter, but this will exclude lenses that are used to rectify optical or color errors.
-The emphasis is on image forming.
+To understand Scope Parallax, let’s start with basic terminology to explain what goes on inside a scope and the eyes of the shooter.
+However, this will exclude lenses that are used to rectify optical or color errors.
+The emphasis here is on image forming.

 Starting at the front is the Object.
 This is the shooter’s target.

 The Objective is the front lens, which forms the initial image of the Object (target), hence it’s called the Objective.